-Samuel Burleton is an associate in the London office of Latham & Watkins and a member of the firm’s Finance Department.
+Samuel Burleton is an associate in the London office of Latham and a member of the firm’s Finance Department.

-Mr. Burleton advises clients on project finance and other project-related transactions, primarily in the power, renewables, mining, and infrastructure sectors, with a particular focus on investment in emerging markets.
+Samuel advises clients on project finance, brownfield acquisition financings, Islamic financings, general corporate and sovereign lending, and export credit agency financings primarily in the power, mining, and infrastructure sectors, with a particular focus on investment and projects in the Middle East and in emerging and frontier markets.

-• Saudi Aramco on the development and project financing of a landmark carbon capture and sequestration project in the Middle East
+• Saudi Aramco on the development and project financing of its landmark carbon capture and sequestration project in Saudi Arabia

 • Standard Chartered Bank, CDC Group, Absa, Société Générale, Hungarian Export-Import Bank, and the Emerging Africa Infrastructure Fund on project financing of the Bridge Gas to Power Project in Ghana (African Power Deal of the Year, by IJ Global 2019 and PFI Awards 2019)*